bemoid/bemoid/scss/structures/heading/heading.md

 ## Usage

 The basic task of `.heading` block class is to remove basic margins from a `<h>` HTML tags.
-It is really helpful when using [spacing](/docs/spacing) or [Lobotomized Owl](//alistapart.com/article/axiomatic-css-and-lobotomized-owls) selector to control spacing bettwen siblings.
+It is really helpful when using [spacing](/docs/spacing) utility classes or [Lobotomized Owl](//alistapart.com/article/axiomatic-css-and-lobotomized-owls) selector to control spacing bettwen siblings.

 [[example file=components/heading/example/basic.html]]